Widget

 You're welcome to make adjustments to the Widget HTML code so that the Widget is positioned within your listing as you see fit (such as centering, inline floating, etc.).
 You can also: remove the outgoing link (if there is one); tweak, replace, duplicate, or remove the Dynamic Watch This Item Link image; make customizations to the Widget as specified on our Customization page.
 If you'd like to add/edit/remove explanatory text around the Widget image, that's fine with us too.

 However you may not add any code to your listing that alters the display of the Widget image itself, such as cropping it, shrinking it, placing overlays, or otherwise altering the displayed content of the Widget (except for allowable customizations).
-Nor may you link the Widget to any URL other than what is specified in the Widget HTML code (even if the Widget HTML code you use has no outgoing link) without receiving prior permission from us.
+Nor may you link the Widget to any URL other than what may be specified in the Widget HTML code (even if the Widget HTML code you use has no outgoing link) without receiving prior permission from us.

 I'd like to place the Widget on a colored background.